 Example #8: Option ‘OR’

 We can have an option for ‘OR’ using a pipe ‘|’ symbol.
 When choosing between two options, ‘OR’ is used.

 egrep 'option1|option2' filename

 egrep 'sonia|teja' testing.txt

 Example #9: Option -l

-This option will help to print only the filenames that has the matched pattern or string inside it.
+This option will help print only the filenames with the matched pattern or string inside it.
 It will only give you the filename that has the matched string.

 egrep -l 'string' filename_pattern